Top 10 things to do in Hauterives

 Hauterives, in the Drôme department, is home to Postman Cheval's Palais Idéal, but it has many other attractions.
 Hauterives is a pleasant village in the Drôme des Collines region.
 Both authentic and charming, Hauterives boasts a valuable architectural heritage.
 Churches, chapels, and castles are among the monuments worth seeing.
-If you're looking for things to do in Hauterives or what to see in Hauterives, here's a list of must-sees.
+If you're looking for things to do in Hauterives or what to visit, here's a list of must-sees.

 Summary